Northview Adventist School (NAS) praises God for 75 years of

 standing facility.
 Our current four-classroom building was built on the Cadillac

 Church’s property and occupied in 1968.
 Thanks to strong support, a gymnasium

 addition was completed and volunteers installed a hardwood floor in the fall of

 We are thankful for all the churches that have served as members of our

 constituency through the years, including the Idlewild Seventh-day Adventist

 Church of Baldwin.
 Our current constituency includes the 13th Street, Bristol,

-Cadillac, Lake City, Manton and Marion Seventh-day Adventist Churches.
+Cadillac, Lake City, and Manton Seventh-day Adventist Churches.